 What to Order: Daily “Benedict” and Death In The Afternoon

 The Scoop: Breakfast is served 7 days a week from 6:30 a.m.- 11:00 a.m., complete with a daily eggs Benedict special.
-Criollo is located adjacent to the famous Carousel Bar inside Hotel Monteleone, where many literary figures famously stayed.
-You’ll want to try a Death In The Afternoon, Ernest Hemingway’s breakfast of choice, which is made with Lucid Absinthe & Prosecco and will definitely kickstart your day.
+Criollo is located right next to to the famous Carousel Bar inside Hotel Monteleone, where many literary figures famously stayed.
+You’ll want to try a Death In The Afternoon, Ernest Hemingway’s breakfast of choice – it’s made with Lucid Absinthe & Prosecco and will definitely kickstart your day.

 Where: 547 Saint Ann Street